Research Safety Laboratory Inspections

 The correction of safety or compliance deficiencies identified during lab inspections is essential to promoting a safe laboratory environment.
 Deficiencies that do not have a documented corrective action plan entered in the inspection report by the specified date will be subject to a formal process to escalate overdue corrective actions for resolution.
 The following actions will be conducted when a laboratory has not submitted their corrective action plan by the designated due date:

-- Situation 2: The corrective action plan for all identified deficiencies has not been submitted within the required two-week timeframe.
-Actions: The EH&S auditor will send a reminder notice shortly after the corrective action due date to notify the lab that they have overdue corrective actions and to request that the lab submit their corrective action plan.
-Most lab inspections for a specific building are conducted within a specific month, and most departments have labs primarily in one building.
-Approximately two weeks after the last PI’s lab inspection is completed in the main departmental building, EH&S will send an email notification to the Department Chair that includes a web-based lab safety inspection summary report.
-This report will include a table with the name of each PI in their department, lab inspection date, a link to the inspection report, inspection status, and compliance score.
+- Situation 2: The corrective action plan for all identified deficiencies has not been submitted within the required two-week time frame.
+Actions: EH&S will send a reminder notice shortly after the corrective action due date to notify the lab that they have overdue corrective actions and to request that the lab submit their corrective action plan.
+Most lab safety inspections for a specific department are conducted within the same month.
+When the majority of labs in a department have been inspected, EH&S will send an email notification to the Department Chair that includes a web-based lab safety inspection summary report.
+This report will include a table with the name of each PI in their department, lab inspection date, inspection status, compliance score and a link to the PI's inspection report.
 Any lab with an overdue corrective action plan will be highlighted for the Chair.
-The Chair will be responsible for ensuring all PIs in their department submit their corrective action plan or the Chair can take actions deemed appropriate to address the issue (e.g. notify the Dean).
+The Chair will be responsible for ensuring all PIs in their department submit their corrective action plan or the Chair can take actions deemed appropriate to ensure these safety or compliance issues are resolved in a timely manner (e.g. notify the Dean).
 The Chair will continue to have access to this summary report that is automatically updated as the status changes, so the Chair can monitor the compliance status of each investigator and easily identify any PI that still has not submitted their corrective action plan.

 Deans and Department Chairs